 Most of the time, your skin is worth 3 cents and your case is worth a nickel.
 The drop pool is diluted across all active collections, so getting a specific new item is rare.
 But there’s real money to be made when Valve rotates new items into the pool.

-When a new Terminal (a type of item container) or collection drops (like the Dead Hand Terminal added March 2026, or the Harlequin and Achroma collections from January 2026), those items can sell for $10-15 in the first 48 hours on the Steam Community Market.
-By the end of week one they're usually $7-10.
-After a month, prices settle to $2-3 as supply floods in.
-Keep in mind Steam takes a 15% cut on every sale, so a $10 item nets you $8.50.
+When Valve adds a new Terminal or collection to the drop pool, those items sell for $10-15 in the first 48 hours on the Steam Community Market.
+The Dead Hand Terminal (March 2026) and the Harlequin and Achroma collections (January 2026) all followed this pattern.
+By the end of week one, prices drop to $7-10.
+After a month, they settle to $2-3 as supply floods in.
+Steam takes a 15% cut on every sale, so a $10 item nets you $8.50.

 ”Now that the new terminal is in the weekly drop, you might get the money back faster.
 I got it 2 out of 3 possible times, and that alone basically paid for my Prime.”